saeedNW/nest-craft/LOGS.md

 ### Features

-- **[EslintConfig]**: Added a new prompt to allow users to choose their preferred indentation style when configuring the ESLint configuration file.
+- **[PrettierConfig]**: Added a new prompt to allow users to choose their preferred indentation style when configuring the Prettierrc file.

 ### Fix